antoniofull/thexpatmagazine.com/src/pages/blog/2019-05-11-should-i-stay-or-should-i-go-data-and-feelings-about-expat-life.md

 templateKey: blog-post
 title: Should I stay or should I go?
 Data and feelings about expat life
 date: 2019-05-11T16:15:33.000Z
-description: ' Before analyzing data and interesting numbers about expats (and not) in the world, I&#8217;d like to share some stories and thoughts from some followers of the'
+description: ' Before analyzing data and interesting numbers about expats (and not) in the world, I'd like to share some stories and thoughts from some followers of the'
 featuredpost: true
 featuredimage: /img/amsterdam-architecture-building-208733.jpg
 imagealt: Should I stay or should I go?
 Data and feelings about expat life